andreww/slurry/README.md

 "Modelling the F-layer in Earth’s core as a non-equilibrium slurry" by A. M. Walker, C. J. Davies, A. J. Wilson and M. I. Bergman to be submitted to *Proceedings of the Royal Society A*.
-A preprint of this manuscript can be found [here when done](https://www.example.com).
+A preprint of this manuscript can be found [EarthArXiv](https://eartharxiv.org/).

 The files are source code files in python which implement the model described in the manuscript along with Jupyter notebook